-People with disabilities face several barriers to registering and voting, working in, or running in an election.
+Research shows that people with disabilities face several barriers to registering and voting, working at, or running in an election.

 European Commission.
 2019.
 “Accessibility: Essential for Some, Useful for All.”

 Mark A., et al. 2019.
 “Voting Characteristics of Individuals With Traumatic Brain Injury.”
 Forthcoming in World Medical and Health Policy.

 Schur, Lisa and Douglas Kruse.
 2019.
 “Fact Sheet: Disability and Voter Turnout in the 2016 Election.”
 Rutgers School of Management and Labor Relations.
 [USA]